This article contains affiliate links. If you click and make a booking I will make a very small commission at no

 Where is San Salvador and El Salvador

 El Salvador, warmly known as “El Pulgarcito” or the pinky finger of Central America, is the smallest country in Latin America measuring just 300km long by 100km wide and bordering Honduras, Nicaragua, Guatemala and the Pacific Ocean.
-The country should not be confused with its capital that similar name, San Salvador.
-San Salvador is located about 30 minutes from the beach of La Libertad, the most popular beach resort area in El Salvador, and received its name from the Spanish conquistadores who wanted to honor the most popular saint of the time.
+The country should not be confused with its capital that shares a similar name, San Salvador.
+San Salvador is located about 30 minutes from the beach of La Libertad, the most popular beach resort area in El Salvador, and received its name from the Spanish conquistadores who wanted to honour the most popular saint of the time.

 There are about 6 million Salvadorans in El Salvador, and about 1.5 million overseas, mostly in the US, as a result of the migration movement caused by the civil war in the 80s.
 This has resulted in about 17% of the country’s GDP coming from remittances sent in by immigrants that are making a good living abroad.

 Is El Salvador Safe?

 Perhaps the most obvious and first question that comes to mind to anyone reading this is post and considering to travel to El Salvador is: Is El Salvador safe?
 Tourism to the country is and has been historically low and this is mostly because of the country’s reputation for poor safety.
 In fact, El Salvador tops the list of the countries with the highest murder rate when countries at war are excluded.
 I have written a separate post about El Salvador’s safety and how to stay safe in El Salvador, so please take a look at that one for all the details and background about the dangers of traveling to El Salvador.

 I would not let the crime rate statistics prevent you from visiting, but you should be smart and draw your route and itinerary accordingly.
 I never saw any violence nor did I see any signs of crime anywhere I visited but the statistics should not be taken lightly and precautions are essential.